mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlowAnalysis.md

 ```
 To obtain the vectors of magnitudes ``\mathbf{I}_{\text{i}} = [I_{ij}]`` and angles ``\bm{\psi}_{\text{i}} = [\psi_{ij}]`` for the resulting complex current flows at the from bus end, you can use the following commands:
 ```@repl PowerFlowSolution
-𝐈ᵢ = analysis.branch.current.from.magnitude
+𝐈ᵢ = current.from.magnitude
-𝛙ᵢ = analysis.branch.current.from.angle
+𝛙ᵢ = current.from.angle
 ```

 ---